Syedabdlrehman/MemoryTricker/README.md

 # MemoryTricker
-This is the game where it tests and tricks the human brain.
+This game tests and tricks the memory of human brain.
 The game uses graphical user interface (GUI).Used Technologies: Python